putrandasky/seedscholarship/backlog.md

+- check degree level in registration form and reregistration form

 - make start and end month per period/year (all function related to this issue will be checked and solved)
 - start and end month to as new data in donor index back end
 - apply relative duration period in donor index front end